Community Gardens

 Churchill Meadows Community Garden

-To learn more about Small Arms Community Garden, or how to register for a plot, please email communitygardens@ecosource.ca or call 905-274-6222 ext.
-303. Click here for more information about the Small Arms Building.
+For more information about Small Arms Community Garden or any of our other community gardens, please email communitygardens@ecosource.ca.
+Click here for more information about the Small Arms Building.

 Small Arms Community Garden